Slicing Bagels Like Bread Is a Good Thing

 Finally, these leftover pre-sliced bagels can be repurposed to make great bagel chips.
 They’re delicious after going through the toaster (we tried it), and the leftovers can easily be brushed with butter and garlic salt and transformed into a simple crouton or a great cracker for a cheese plate.

-The only real issue I see is if you have one of those fancier bagels with loaded toppings; those, I would agree, are best consumed in their whole, length-sliced form.
-Otherwise, plain, everything, egg, sesame -- they all would taste great sliced.
+The only real issue I see is if you have one of those fancier bagels with loaded toppings—the type to have an actual pizza, hash brown, or cinnamon roll on top.
+Those, I would agree, are best consumed in their whole, length-sliced form.
+Otherwise, plain, everything, blueberry, sesame—they all would taste great sliced.

 When I asked the Panera employee to slice my bagel vertically, she didn’t hesitate or look at me funny.
 I asked her if people ever wanted their bagels sliced this way, to which she replied she’s come across it, but “it isn’t very common.”
-But maybe it should be.
+Maybe it should be.